SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 To help with this, Swift provides an automatic external name for *every* parameter in an initializer if you don't provide an external name yourself.
-This automatic external name is the same as the local name, as if you had written a back tick before every initialization parameter.
+This automatic external name is the same as the local name, as if you had written a hash symbol before every initialization parameter.

 .. note::